Sahal56/Cloud-Projects/02-3-tier-web-app/README.md

     - Region : us-east-1 | N.Virginia

-> Note : In Aurora, I have not created the Read Replica due to costs.
-Few Credits left
+> Note : In Aurora, I have not created the Read Replica due to extra 💸 costs for each new replica/instance.
+We will include in Future version of this project with better 🧑‍💻 Web Application 💯.

+> **👇👇👇DETAILED EXPLANATION GIVEN BELOW👇👇👇**

 ---
 ## **Prerequisites**